ChrisKjellqvist/prose-tapeout/README.md

 5. Fill and Drain penalties increased by 2X

 This is great - by increasing our computational bandwidth by 4X, we're also getting more efficient compute by reading less from memory.
-This is why we see current systolic array architectures feature so few systolic arrays.
+This is why we see current systolic array architectures feature so few systolic arrays!
+Doubling the _number_ of systolic arrays would only 2X the compute bandwidth for a 2X increase in required memory bandwidth - there's no additonal data re-use.

 Unfortunately, we might not always have twice the memory bandwidth to afford this.
 What's more, with certain network structures (ex. multi-head attention), fill and drain penalties become significant overheads.